 |Type of Proceeding||Private - between the two parties||Public - in a courtroom|

 |Jurisdiction||Yes, depending on type of case||No jurisdiction involved|

 |How arbitrator/judge selected||Parties select arbitrator||Court appoints judge - parties have limited input|

 |Appeal available||Usually binding; no appeal possible||Appeal possible|

-Many contracts in the 21st century have a mandatory arbitration clause, which states that all disputes must be handled by arbitration.
+Many contracts have a mandatory arbitration clause, which states that all disputes must be handled by arbitration.
 In most of these contracts, litigation is specifically ruled out as a possibility.
-Arbitration clauses are common in real estate (landlord/tenant) contracts and in employment disputes.
+Arbitration clauses are common in real estate (landlord/tenant) contracts and in employment contracts.